-2 wounded, 2 arrested in shooting near California school
+Teen killed, another wounded in shooting near Calif. school

 - Powerful Hawaii hurricane downgraded to tropical storm VIEW

-No further details on the shooting, the suspects or those wounded were immediately released.
+As they investigated, they moved hundreds of students and parents who had gathered for an event on the school’s football field into the gymnasium.

-Armijo High School was locked down as a precaution.
-But police say those on campus were safe.
+It was there, police said, that they learned that one of the suspects had sneaked in with the crowd.

-Authorities arranged a nearby meeting place for parents to pick up their children while authorities continued to investigate.
+As police continued to investigate, they arranged for a meeting place off campus where parents could pick up their children.